Table of Contents

 “I swear my skin actually looks better today.
 One of my California friends tells me that every time they see me, I actually look younger.
 I’m going to take that as a sign that my skincare routine is working,” via a statement made by Posh in Progress.

-Despite the hype, while doing some research for this Skinceuticals review, I uncovered a few less-than-positive reports.
+Despite the hype, while doing some research for this Skinceuticals review, we uncovered a few less-than-positive reports.
 Some customers on Makeup Alley and Dermstore reported no noticeable improvements after using some of their products.

 Is Skinceuticals Worth It?

-Thankfully, after everything I’ve learned throughout this Skinceuticals review, the brand seems to live up to the internet hype.
+Thankfully, after everything we’ve learned throughout this Skinceuticals review, the brand seems to live up to the internet hype.
 Due to the amount of encouraging success stories, their products are far from false advertising.
 From oily sheens to dry textures, there are a number of ways to attain that coveted clear complexion.

 With that being said, customers should be prepared to pay a hefty amount for their formulas.
 Skinceuticals isn’t exactly an affordable brand—some products can cost as much as $100.
-But if you’re willing to make the commitment to better-looking skin, I recommend giving it a try.
+But if you’re willing to make the commitment to better-looking skin, we recommend giving it a try.

 Skinceuticals Promotions & Discounts

-During this Skinceuticals review, I uncovered a few ways to help readers save some money.
+During this Skinceuticals review, we uncovered a few ways to help readers save some money.
 For instance, if you spend $185 you can build a complimentary mini regimen of 3 products + a bag.
 Spend $250 and get a mini C E Ferulic serum.